 - Greg Egan's Incandescence gleefully avoids this.
 Mostly it concerns itself with physics concepts — when you're a pre-industrial civilization orbiting a black hole, physics is really important — but, for example, the aliens in question discover the Kerr metric for a rotating black hole (which we derived in 1963) slightly before they figure out universal gravitation (discovered by some guy named Isaac Newton in the late 17th century).

-- Somehow, in Animorphs, the Andalites invented computers before books.
+- The Andalites somehow invented computers before books.
 They consider books to be more convenient.
 Apparently they have yet to invent a "Search" function.

 - Subverted in Dykstra's War by Jeffrey D. Kooistra.
 The Phinons have had space travel for eons, but they are a species with barely animal-level intelligence.
 They naturally live in the comet clouds between solar systems, and they evolved spacecraft-building as an instinctive behavior, like bees building a hive or beavers building a dam.
 Their ships' "design" is incredibly weird-looking and their "technology" extremely counter-intuitive, because it's not the product of engineering in the human sense.

-- Star Trek's Prime Directive prevents them from interfering with cultures "below the warp drive level".
+- The Prime Directive prevents them from interfering with cultures "below the warp drive level."

-- It is stated that the Ferengi, who have super-sensitive hearing and live on a planet of frequent rainstorms, invented soundproofing before they invented the steam engine.
+- The Ferengi, who have super-sensitive hearing and live on a planet of frequent rainstorms, invented soundproofing before they invented the steam engine.

-- And then there's the Vulcans, who had very little metal and as a result skipped right to making a spacecraft to get some from off-world.
+- And then there are the Vulcans, who had very little metal and as a result skipped right to making a spacecraft to get some from off-world.

 - On Babylon 5 the step before "become energy" is "Organic Technology".